Responding to the Findings and Recommendations of the Royal Commission

-On 31 August 2018 Catholic Religious Australia and the Australian Catholic Bishops Conference released their response to the final report of the Royal Commission into Institutional Responses to Child Sexual Abuse.
+On the 31st of August, 2018, Catholic Religious Australia and the Australian Catholic Bishops Conference released their response to the final report of the Royal Commission into Institutional Responses to Child Sexual Abuse.
+Please click on this link to see their response.

-In addition, three key groups will take forward the work arising from the Royal Commission
+Three key groups took forward the work from the Royal Commission:

 - The Implementation Advisory Group